AI in crypto

 Metaverse networks are also using AI to create an artificial world, such as TheSandbox, Decentraland and Enjin Coin.

-Coins like ChainLink and TheGraph use oracles, which retrieve real-time statistics for all sorts of things, such as the price of coins.
+Coins as ChainLink and TheGraph use oracles, which retrieve real-time statistics for all sorts of things, such as the price of coins.

 IoT (Internet of Things) coins use sensors and are thus part of the AI revolution, such as IoTeX and IOTA.

-Just recently, Worldcoin joined this illustrious group.
-This one wants to use an iris scan to determine whether you are a human and not an AI and reward you for it.
+Recently Worldcoin joined this illustrious group.
+This one wants to use an iris scan to determine if you are a human and not an AI and reward you for it.

 Can you use AI and crypto yourself?

 Yes indeed.
 You can use crypto AI technology yourself.
-But you have even more options in the field of the crypto AI project.
+But you have even more options on the crypto AI project.

-A big advantage of blockchain in Artificial Intelligence crypto is that you can remain largely anonymous.
-This is one reason why many people might choose to make more use of Artificial Intelligence crypto coins, because then your entire private life won't be out on the street, as it is with Big Tech (Facebook, Google).
+A big advantage of the blockchain in Artificial Intelligence crypto is that you can remain largely anonymous.
+This is one reason that many people might choose to make more use of Artificial Intelligence crypto coins, because then your entire private life will not be out on the street, as it is with Big Tech (Facebook, Google).
 With Ocean Protocol, you can even sell data that Big Tech gets from you for free.

 Trading bots

 You can get started with trading bots, which you can set up yourself to trade for you.
-Through AI crypto trading bots, you can do a complete analysis of things like market sentiment, price movement, volumes and other technical issues.
+AI crypto trading bots allow you to make a complete analysis of things like market sentiment, price movement, volumes and other technical issues.
 Based on this, you can give bots commands to use them to make decisions for buying and selling coins.

 You can also have an AI crypto trading bot automatically trade based on technical analysis tools like the Bollinger Bands, the Ichimoku Cloud or Moving Average.